kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 Unfortunately SnapCI was [discontinued in February 2017](https://blog.snap-ci.com/blog/2017/02/06/2017-02-06-snap-announcement/) so I have to yet again research all the available options.
 This time I am sharing my discoveries so that I may save you some time.

+Feel free also to read the [prequel](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/) of this survey first.

 #### Hosted Continuous Integration products.